Duck Tours

 Bob Wolfgang, former Chief of Police for the Albany Police Department had seen and read about Duck tours in other cities, such as Boston and Rhode Island.
 He was convinced that similar tours would be a hit in Albany.
 They would showcase Albany’s unique historic sites and give people a way to enjoy the Hudson River.
 Together with partners Lou Renna, (president/CEO of Dutch Apple Cruises) and John Giordano,(president of Plaza Travel/Plaza Meetings in Albany), the trio introduced “Alfalfa A. Duck” to overwhelming success in 2003, with 14,000 passengers riding the Hydra-Terra vehicle.
 Due to popular demand, a second vehicle, “I. Emma Duck”, was welcomed this year.

-About 45-50 percent are from the area.
+As for the demographics of duck tour clients: About 45-50 percent are from the area.
 But there are many tourists from South America, Germany, Switzerland and England.
 There are a lot of conventions and conferences that bring people to the area.
 Many people also charter the Duck for parties, or other special events.
 It’s becoming quite a tourist attraction.

 I'm not sure what to make of this.
 On one hand, I'm definitely a fan of people learning about Albany history.
 On the other hand, I think I've "enjoyed the Hudson River" just plenty through my grade school and prom adventures aboard the Captain J.P. cruise ship.